pint

 By default it will start a HTTP server on port 8080

 and run all checks every 10 minutes.
-This can be customized by passing extra flags to the watch
+This can be customised by passing extra flags to the watch

 command.
 Run pint watch -h